qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

    **Restoring toolbars**

-   If you have accidentally hidden all your toolbars, you can get them back by choosing menu option :menuselection:`Settings --> Toolbars`.
+   If you have accidentally hidden all your toolbars, you can get them back by choosing menu option :menuselection:`Settings --> Toolbars -->`.

 .. _`label_legend`: